-We demand free, accessible, good quality, and safe sexual and reproductive healthcare and services for all.
-Healthcare should be based on human rights, bodily autonomy, and informed consent\ for all, especially the most vulnerable groups, such as trans people\, people with disabilities, people without papers, and migrants.
+We demand free, accessible, good quality, and safe sexual and reproductive 208 healthcare and services for all.
+Healthcare should be based on human rights, 209 210 bodily autonomy, and informed consent for all, especially the most vulnerable 211 groups, such as trans people, people with disabilities, people without papers, 212 and migrants.
+Additionally, there must be appropriate funding for gender 213 specific medical research since women, trans and gender non-conforming persons 214 usually don't exist in medical research at all or only as pathologised objects.
+215 This must change.

-Free and accessible sexual and reproductive healthcare should include accessible and free contraception for all, as well as medically-assisted procreation\.
-Pink tax discrimination\ should end.
+Free and accessible sexual and reproductive healthcare should include accessible and free contraception for all, as well as medically-assisted procreation.
+There will also be more money for research into new forms of contraception, such as the male pill.
+Pink tax discrimination should end.
 Menstrual products should be cost-free and freely accessible everywhere, including schools, universities, and public toilets.
 Wherever there is free toilet paper there should be free menstrual products.
+Gender-neutral toilets will be realized in all publicly accessible buildings and for employees.
+In large buildings, there will be at least one toilet on each floor that is accessible to everyone.
+Toilet shortages shouldn't be a problem for anyone.

 Each year thousands of people die because of the criminalisation of and lack of access to abortion.
 Banning abortion only causes greater harm to those who seek it, who then undergo serious health, legal, and financial risks to have an abortion illegally.
 We condemn all attempts to restrict access to abortion.
 We advocate for free, accessible, non-judgemental, good quality, safe, legal, and local abortion.
-The right to abortion must be included in the EU's Charter of Fundamental Rights\.
+The right to abortion must be included in the EU's Charter of Fundamental Rights.

 Certain countries require trans people wishing to access legal gender recognition procedures to undergo forced sterilisation.
-This violates their dignity and right to bodily autonomy and should be banned.
-Non-consensual surgeries on intersex people\ and genital mutilation\ should also be outlawed.
+This violates their dignity and right to bodily autonomy and must be banned.
+Non-consensual surgeries on intersex people should also be outlawed.
 States must ban all dehumanising practices and offer reparations to all trans and intersex people who have been forced to renounce their bodily autonomy in this way.

-The stigmatisation of HIV\ must end.
-HIV treatment is highly effective in reducing the transmission of HIV and people with an undetectable viral load cannot transmit HIV sexually.
+The stigmatisation of HIV must end.
+HIV treatment is highly effective in reducing the transmission of HIV and people with an undetectable viral load cannot transmit HIV.
+Legal discrimination against people with HIV must stop.
 More funds should be allocated to education and raising awareness on HIV and HIV prevention, as well as to research and treatment.
-HIV treatment should be free and universally accessible.
+HIV treatment HIV prevention, and testing for HIV should be free and universally accessible.

-Women and girls (cis and trans) are often exposed to serious forms of physical 219 violence including domestic violence, sexual assault, and rape.
-We demand the 220 legal definition of rape to respect individual self-determination.
-Rape is 221 generally defined as sexual intercourse with a person by forcible compulsion; 222 223 sexual intercourse with a person who is incapable of consent by reason of being physically helpless or mentally incapacitated; or sexual intercourse with an 224 225 underage person.
-We demand for it to be defined by lack of consent, not by the 226 threat of violence.
+Women and girls (cis and trans) are often exposed to serious forms of physical 245 violence including domestic violence, sexual assault, and rape.
+We demand the 246 legal definition of rape to respect individual self-determination.
+Today, rape 247 is generally defined as sexual intercourse with a person by forcible compulsion; 248 sexual intercourse with a person who is incapable of consent by reason of being 249 physically helpless or mentally incapacitated; or sexual intercourse with an 250 251 underage person.
+We demand for it to be defined by lack of consent, not by the 252 threat of violence.

-All European countries must implement the Istanbul Convention\.
+All European countries must implement the Istanbul Convention.
 The Convention sets out measures to address all forms of violence against women, recognising this violence as a human rights violation and a form of discrimination.
 Countries need to provide clear and concise information for victims in a language they understand, accessible and inclusive shelters, and telephone hotlines.